gopatchy/bkl/README.md

 { "addr": "127.0.0.1", "name": "myService", "port": 8081 }
 ```

-bkl knows that `service.test.toml` inherits from `service.yaml` by the filename pattern, and uses filename extensions to determine format.
+bkl knows that `service.test.toml` inherits from `service.yaml` by the filename pattern, and uses filename extensions to determine formats.

 ## Output Formats